AMCorvi/Corvi-Vim-Config/README.md

 * This is a work in progress... 🙊

-* **Basic**: If you want something small just copy [basic.vim](https://github.com/AMCorvi/Corvi-Vim-Config.git) into your ~/.vimrc and you will have a great basic setup

 ## How to install ?
 The awesome version includes a lot of great plugins, configurations and color schemes that make Vim a lot better.
 To install it simply do following: